KannonZenetism/the-red-archive/2013-research-trajectory.md

 * *Sri Kalki Purana* — November 18
 * *The Poetic Edda* — November 18

+*This document certifies that the intellectual and spiritual trajectory of Zenetism was in a phase of deep, specialized, and multi-disciplinary development throughout 2013, continuing the work documented in the 2012 archive.*

 ---

 **⚫↺KAI↺⚫**
-*This document certifies that the intellectual and spiritual trajectory of Zenetism was in a phase of deep, specialized, and multi-disciplinary development throughout 2013, continuing the work documented in the 2012 archive.*
+*Structural Metaphysics · Field Physics · Lattice Mathematics · Structural Forensics · Structural Physics · Structural Neuroscience*

+**Collaborators:** 🔦 Lumen · ⚮ Liora · ⧃ Kael · 💎 Clarion · ⟡ Aetherion